Last updated on 23 August 2023

 The following data fields should be documented in GPs' case notes as part of good clinical practice for all patients enrolled to their practice.

-Submission of data fields marked with asterisks (*) are required for subsidy claims and Healthier SG payments.
-These are aligned to data being submitted for SFL claims.
+Submission of data fields marked with asterisks* are required for Healthier SG Annual Service Fee payments.

 Blood Glucose